 By creating carbon credit ecosystems in agriculture, financial capital can be redirected into sustainable fuel initiatives-such as corn-based biofuel programs-that close the loop between agriculture and energy.

-Empowering Smallholders

-At the center of all these innovations is the smallholder farmer.
+Empowering Smallholders At the center of all these innovations is the smallholder farmer.
 Through programs like DirectAcres, farmers gain access to holistic crop solutions-seeds, crop protection, digital tools, and advisory services.
 The program helps them lower input costs, reduce risk, and boost yields.
 And now, with carbon credit earnings in the mix, farmers are also becoming stakeholders in a global climate solution.

 Empowering these farmers with new market linkages, incentive systems, and sustainable practices is an investment in the resilience of India's food systems.
 It's also a step toward correcting market asymmetries that have historically left smallholders behind.

 Looking ahead: India as a lighthouse for agricultural decarbonization

 Bayer's entry into the global carbon market via Indian rice fields signals a new chapter where climate finance, regenerative agriculture, and rural livelihoods converge.
 It's a model that proves sustainability can be both scalable and equitable-and that corporate actors have a meaningful role to play in shaping this future.

 As global climate goals inch closer and carbon accountability becomes non-negotiable, India has the opportunity to become a lighthouse market for agricultural decarbonization.
 With Bayer's continued leadership, and alliances like TGRA building momentum, regenerative agriculture is now becoming a reality that is rooted in science, built on partnerships, and driven by farmers.

+26 - AGRICULTURE TODAY May 2025

-REIMAGINING INDIAN AGRICULTURE IN A CHANGING CLIMATE BUILDING RESILIENCE FOR A SUSTAINABLE FUTURE cross the vast and diverse landscape of India, agriculture is far more than an economic activity-it is a way of life, culture, and sustenance for millions.
+REIMAGINING INDIAN AGRICULTURE IN A CHANGING CLIMATE

+BUILDING RESILIENCE FOR A SUSTAINABLE FUTURE

+cross the vast and diverse landscape of India, agriculture is far more than an economic activity-it is a way of life, culture, and sustenance for millions.
 However, this vital sector now finds itself at a crossroads.
 Over the past few years, farmers have been navigating a reality where seasons shift unpredictably, rainfall patterns defy traditional forecasts, and extreme weather events strike with greater frequency.
-What was once occasional has now become routine: sudden droughts, unseasonal downpours, and scorching heatwaves that disrupt sowing and harvest cycles.
-These changes are no longer distant possibilities-they are happening here and now, shaping the future of agriculture in India.
+What was once occasional has now be-

+Technology has

-Technology has revolutionized farming in the face of climate uncertainty.
-Precision agriculture, guided by AI-based climate models and IoT devices, allows for optimal resource use.
+revolutionized farming in the

+face of climate uncertainty.

+Precision agriculture, guided

+by Al-based climate models

+and IoT devices, allows for

+optimal resource use.